How will five-week Passport Office strike affect your travel plans?

 For example, someone planning an Easter holiday in Spain who has a passport issued on 1 May 2013 that expires on 1 February 2024 should have no problem.

 For many other countries, including the US and Australia, your passport is valid up to the date of expiry.

-“We are working to manage the impact of strike action, whilst ensuring we can continue to deliver vital services to the public, with comprehensive contingency plans in place.”

-The Independent understands there will be no change to the guidance that travellers should allow 10 weeks between a passport application and delivery.
+Some nations, though, require six months’ validity.

+But I’ve been told passports expire after 10 years and that everywhere requires six months’ validt?

+The unnecessary anxiety that has been created by sources that make nonsense claims about passport validity is alarming.
+Parts of the travel industry and the media make two false assertions about the validity of British passports.

+The second falsehood is that popular destinations such as the US and Australia require six months’ validity on passports.

+Searching online for “Foreign Office” and the name of the country you plan to visit will reveal the exact entry rules for your destination.

-Last time there were serious delays in passport processing, MPs came to the rescue.
+Last year, with serious delays in passport processing, MPs came to the rescue.
 Will that happen this time?

-No. During the problems a year ago, HM Passport Office operated a “hotline” and had a special desk for MPs’ passport requests of constituents with a pressing need to travel.
+No. During the problems a year ago, HM Passport Office operated a “hotline” and had a special desk for MPs’ passport requests for constituents with a pressing need to travel.
 But the concerns were not related to industrial action, and I do not expect a similar response this time.

 If I miss a trip because I can’t get a passport in time, can I claim on travel insurance?